kdabug/rails-practice-api-with-react-crud/README.md

 # LAB: Rails API with Full CRUD

 This lab is meant to build your skills in creating a full crud app that accesses your Rails API.
-This homework builds on your [rails-api-with-react-lab](https://git.generalassemb.ly/sei-nyc-cicadas/rails-api-with-react-lab) lab.
+This homework builds on your [rails-api-with-react-lab](https://git.generalassemb.ly/sei-nyc-cicadas/rails-api-with-react-lab).

 **IT'S PARTY TIME!**